 Known far & wide as the iconic face of Orvis fly fishing, Tom is one of the most respected and admired anglers on the planet.
 The author of a dozen books and hundreds of fly fishing articles, as well as the host of the weekly Orvis fly fishing podcast, Tom is an exceptionally talented angler as well as a truly gifted instructor.
 His passion, knowledge and angling skill are unmatched, which is why Forbes Magazine has described him as "a living legend in the world of fly fishing."
 The School of Trout is incredibly fortunate to have Tom on board for 2018.

 When Craig won Fly Rod & Reel’s prestigious Angler of the Year award in 2005, fly fishing icon Nick Lyons called him “a spectacular and versatile fly fisher, a keen conservationist, and one of the most passionate anglers I know.”
 Lyons went on to say, “He is a hard man not to like — always pleasant, soft spoken, eminently knowledgeable, and one of those gifted teachers who do their work by gentle verbal hints (when you want it) and by example.
 His enthusiasm for fly-fishing is infectious; he's remarkably modest for someone so successful on the water — especially in a field known for bloating egos to the size of the Titanic.
 The range of his abilities is just stupendous.”
-Craig is not only a living legend and one of the finest anglers alive; he's also one of the finest people you'll ever meet.
+Craig is not simply a fly fishing savant; he's also one of the finest human beings you'll ever meet.

 Kirk is the vice president and editor-in chief of Trout Media, the publishing arm of Trout Unlimited.
 He’s also the editor of Angling Trade, which covers the business of fly fishing in the United States, and an editor-at-large for Field & Stream, the leading outdoors media brand in the world.
 His work has also appeared in The New York Times, USA Today, Wired, Garden & Gun, Outside, Men’s Journal, The Denver Post, Big Sky Journal, The Drake, Flyfish Journal, and elsewhere.
 He’s the author of several books, including The Little Red Book of Fly Fishing, and Trout Tips.
 His travels have taken him from the tip of Tierra del Fuego in South America, throughout the jungles of the Amazon, to New Zealand, the South Pacific, the flats in Central America, to Ireland, Iceland, and north of the Arctic Circle in Russia.
 Of course, he’s also fished extensively throughout North America.
 He lives with his wife and son in the mountains of central Colorado.